abraunegg/onedrive/docs/business-shared-items.md

 2. Use `--sync-shared-files` option to sync all files shared with you to your local disk.
 If you use this method, you can utilise any 'client side filtering' rules that you have created to filter out files you do not want locally.
 This option will create a new folder locally, with sub-folders named after the person who shared the data with you.

 ### Syncing OneDrive Business Shared Files using Option 1
-1. As per the above method for adding folders, select the shared file, then select to 'Add shorcut' to the file
+1. As per the above method for adding folders, select the shared file, then select to 'Add shortcut' to the file

 ![add_shared_file_shortcut](./images/add_shared_file_shortcut.png)